 Capable of travelling up to 12mph, you can hire a Segway for around 50 Euros per hour, and follow a guided tour of the town, around the marina and through some of the parks.

-Castle of Santa Barbara
+Santa Barbara Castle

-One of Spain’s largest medieval fortresses, the castle was built in the 10th century with Muslim origins, and was named by King Alfonso, to commemorate the day it was captured – on the feast of Saint Barbara.
+One of Spain’s largest medieval fortresses, the castle was built in the 10th century by the Moors.
+It was named by King Alfonso, to commemorate the day it was captured – on the feast of Saint Barbara.

-In July and August, there are free concerts held in the courtyard of the castle, where you can enjoy music in a medieval backdrop, although tickets are snapped up quickly due to the limited numbers of spaces available.
+In July and August, there are free concerts held in the courtyard of the castle, where you can enjoy music in a medieval backdrop.
+Tickets are snapped up quickly due to the limited number of spaces available, so book early.

 Caves of Canelobre

-Situated in the town of Busot, just outside Alicante, the Caves of Canelobre were formed over 150 million years ago, tucked away at over 700 meters up the side of the Cabeco D’Or Mountain.
+Situated in the town of Busot, just outside Alicante, the Caves of Canelobre formed over 150 million years ago, tucked away at over 700 meters up the side of the Cabeco D’Or Mountain.
 The caves act as a venue for classical music concerts, although the majority of the 60,000 yearly visitors are there to see the natural rock formations that have an eerie effect to them when illuminated.

-Guided tours of the caves take around 45 minutes, and offer plenty of photo opportunities.
+Guided tours of the caves take around 45 minutes and offer plenty of photo opportunities.